 There’s only one problem with this photo: there are people everywhere!
 Take another look.
 Don’t get us wrong: we love people, but this is not the place to be surrounded by them!

 Imagine walking this pathway…and having it all to yourself.
 Five hours before this picture was taken, we walked across that very same boardwalk, and there were no other people in sight.
-By the time this picture was taken — around 1:00pm on a Thursday in late July — we had seen everything we wanted to see, and we were on our way out.
+By the time this picture was taken—around 1:00pm on a Thursday in late July—we had seen everything we wanted to see, and we were on our way out.

-Here are a few basic facts about Plitvice Lakes National Park:
+A few basic facts about Plitvice Lakes National Park:

 - Plitvice Lakes National Park is one of the oldest national parks in Croatia, and has been on the UNESCO World Heritage Registry since 1979.